Today, we’ll be taking a closer look at the Yamaha DGX-660, a truly versatile keyboard with lots of impressive capabilities.

 The tuning function can be used to adjust the pitch of the entire keyboard in 1Hz steps.

 The DGX-660 has extensive connectivity options, which not many digital pianos can offer.

 All ports and jacks are located on the rear panel of the keyboard, except for the USB to Device terminal, which is on the front.

 This port can be used to connect the keyboard to a computer for exchanging files/songs.

-An A-B USB cable needed for this connection is not included with the keyboard and can be purchased on Amazon for less than 5$.
+An A-B USB cable needed for this connection is not included with the keyboard and can be purchased on Amazon for a few bucks.

 USB to Device terminal